sujith-eag/personal-site/content/docs/bash-linux/linux_bash/bash-14_file_search.md

 ***The search criteria options***
 Most but not all search expression require a parameter.
-`n` indicates an integer (time, size or `UID/GID`) `file` indicates filename.
+`n` indicates an integer (time, size or `UID/GID`)
+`file` indicates filename.
-`test` indicates a set of permissions
+`test` indicates a set of permissions.
 `type` represents file type or file system type.
-`name` is user or group name
+`name` is user or group name.
 `pattern` is regular expression.

 `[+-]n` for time and size, if the number is by itself then it tries to find an exact match.
 If the integer is preceded by `+` then `find` looks for matches where the property is greater than the integer.
 `-5` looks for property values less than 5.

 ___

 ### **Search Criteria Options**
 `find` offers many search criteria to refine searches, including time-based, size-based, and type-based options.

 #### **Time-Based Options**

 These options let you search for files based on when they were last accessed or modified:

 - **`-amin [+-]n`**: Files accessed `n` minutes ago (use `+` for older, `-` for more recent).
 ```bash